The average child asks approximately 300 questions a day. Our little ones asked questions about the natural world around them like these:

 “Why is the rain wet?”

-The constant bombardment of questions and chatter can be exhausting and exasperating for parents, but when we put ourselves in our children’s shoes, we realize they’re trying to make sense of what can be a very confusing world.
+We begin to understand when we realize they’re trying to make sense of what can be a very confusing world.

-Fortunately, nature has a fantastic way of answering questions that perplexes us.
+Fortunately, God’s natural world has a memorable and glorious way of answering questions that perplex us.

 Need To Teach

 When our children were born (after a wild journey to being a mother), I couldn’t wait to introduce each one to God’s creation and the fabulous world that surrounds us, even as imperfect as it is today.

 Thankfully there are amazing resources to stimulate that brain-building curiosity.
 Your children will have fun outdoors in nature, become more observant and make many fascinating discoveries.
 They will increase their scientific knowledge and vocabulary, hone their artistic and practical skills and begin what will hopefully be a lifelong journey to learn more about the the gift of our world.

 These nature and science books are perfect for read-aloud, working into reading assignments and homeschooling.